-110 The al-Rayayna Petroleum Facilities Guard (known locally as the al-Gurj Brigade) control the al-Rayayna valve pumping station.
-This gives access to the main oil pipeline from the al-Sharara and al-Feel fields in the south to the northwestern coast.
+110 The al-Rayayna Petroleum Facilities Guard (known locally as the al-Gurj Battalion) control the al-Rayayna valve pumping station.
+This gives access to the main oil pipeline from the Sharara and al-Fil fields in the south to the northwestern coast.